 The Commission’s Ocean Transportation Intermediary (OTI) Compliance Program is conducted primarily by written correspondence and directly engages the OTI’s management in a quick, high-level review of the OTI’s bonding level, tariff, and current operating status to determine whether additional actions are needed to comply with Commission requirements.
 The compliance audit also may include review of entities holding themselves out as vessel-operating common carriers (VOCCs) where Commission staff can find no indication of current vessel operations.
 BEIC then works with the OTI, its tariff publisher, and bonding company, as necessary, to assist the OTI in bringing its operations into compliance.

 Starting the Audit Process

-A compliance audit starts with a letter of introduction that explains BOE’s authority and purpose for conducting the audit.
-Included with BOE’s letter is a multi-page questionnaire that requests specific information on matters such as:
+A compliance audit starts with a letter of introduction that explains BEIC’s authority and purpose for conducting the audit.
+Included with BEIC’s letter is a multi-page questionnaire that requests specific information on matters such as:

 - Current address

 - Names and information concerning Qualifying Individual(s)